Getting ready for lift-off at Careers Expo with the VET Expo

 The right time of the year

 The date sits at an important juncture for secondary school students: near the start of second term; well ahead of when they must register for tertiary education courses and in advance of the university open days.
-It is also just prior to when some schools administer their mid-year exams and years 7 and 9 students sit NAPLAN.

 The most to see